 Discover inspiration for incorporating virtual experience into your events strategy.
 Featuring examples from brands like Google, Wistia, and Gainsight.

-Virtual events are on the rise.
-As technology progresses, it has made it possible for companies to host amazing online events - ones that even rival in-person versions.
-This has led to many benefits for both event planners and attendees alike.
+Virtual events are growing in popularity, especially as the world continues to deal with the novel coronavirus.
+Fortunately, modern technology has made it possible for companies to host amazing online events that rival in-person versions, leading to many benefits for both event planners and attendees alike.

-In this article, we thoroughly explain what virtual events are, why they're worth your time, and 20 unique ideas you can use to start hosting winning virtual events today.
-Let's dive in!
+In this article, we take a deep dive into what virtual events are and why they're worth your time.
+Then we share 20 unique ideas you can use to host an amazing virtual event today.